Australian scientists suggest delaying AstraZeneca vaccine as infections fall

 SYDNEY (Reuters) - Some Australian scientists have proposed delaying mass inoculation using AstraZeneca’s COVID-19 vaccine with a view to considering a different shot instead.

-Questions surrounding the vaccine in Australia, which recorded just one new local case of the coronavirus on Wednesday, have cast a cloud over its immunisation plans, with 53 million doses of the AstraZeneca jab already on order.
+Questions surrounding the vaccine in Australia, which recorded just one new local case of the novel coronavirus on Wednesday, have cast a cloud over its immunisation plans, with 53 million doses of the AstraZeneca vaccine already on order.

-Experts cited data showing the AstraZeneca jab had 62% efficacy compared with over 90% for a vaccine developed by Pfizer and its partner BioNTech.
+Experts cited data showing the AstraZeneca shot, co-developed with Oxford University, had 62% efficacy compared with more than 90% for a vaccine developed by Pfizer and its partner BioNTech.

 “The question is really whether it (AstraZeneca) is able to provide herd immunity.
 We are playing a long game here.
 We don’t know how long that will take,” said Professor Stephen Turner, president of the Australian and New Zealand Society for Immunology (ASI).

-Turner added that the government must pivot towards getting more of the Moderna and Pfizer vaccines.
+Turner said the government must pivot towards getting more of the Moderna and Pfizer vaccines.

 Earlier, he told the Sydney Morning Herald that the AstraZeneca vaccine is not one “I would be deploying widely because of that lower efficacy.”